dfelinto/blender-manual/manual/video_editing/sequencer/strips/introduction.rst

 Blender does not care which of these you use; you can freely mix and match any of them.
-When you choose to add one of these, it lets you either choose a data-block or the VSE editor will switch to a File Browser for you to select what you want to add.
+When you choose to add one of these, it lets you either choose a data-block or the editor area will switch to a File Browser for you to select what you want to add.
 Supported files are filtered by default.

 The start frame of the newly created strips will be placed at the position of the frame indicator.